stockphrase/no-silo/content/courses/writing-2/wr2-syllabus-revised.md

 {{< details "On Grading" >}}

-> The student . . . can only learn a difficult action insofar *as be can put the teacher inside himself*.
+> The student . . . can only learn a difficult action insofar *as he can put the teacher inside himself*.
 He must be student and teacher at the same time.
 He must, more and more, grade his own tasks, get his own feedback, make his own corrections, and develop his own criteria, standards, for doing these things.
 Only as he is able to depend less and less on the teacher outside, and use more and more the teacher inside, will he be able to do well what he wants to do.
 A music student who never knows whether he is playing a note right or wrong except when his teacher tells him so, can't and won't improve from one lesson to the next).
 In fact, he will forget between lessons most of the few things he may learn there.
 And so it must always be the first and central task of any teacher to help the student become independent of him, to learn to be his own teacher.
 The true teacher must always be trying to work himself out of a job.
 Few understand this.

 — Holt, John Caldwell, *Instead of Education : Ways to Help People Do Things Better*